Tennis pro tours and tournament ranking series: Tournament ranking series

-There were occasionally important professional tournament series which were referred to as establishing full field rankings, necessitated by the increasing number of prominent professional players in the post-WWII period.
+There were occasionally important professional tournament series which were referred to as establishing full field rankings, necessitated by the increasing number of prominent professional players in the post-World War II period.
 In 1946, there was a professional tournament series of 18 events in the U.S. under the organization of the P.P.A.T.
 (Professional Players Association of Tennis) linked by a points system won by Bobby Riggs, which he relied upon as evidence of his mastery of the entire pro field.
 In 1959, Jack Kramer established a series of 15 tournaments in Australia, North America, and Europe linked by a points system which provided a full field ranking of all the contract professionals, plus a substantial money prize for the top finisher, with Lew Hoad emerging as world No. 1.
 The 1959 tournament series was officially named the "Ampol Open Trophy", after the principal sponsor of the tournaments, the Ampol oil company, and the trophy awarded to the winner.
 The 1959 tournament series was referred to as "the world series" in Kramer's brochure and a newspaper report.
 In 1960, Kramer again established a tournament series with a points system, but both Gonzales and Hoad withdrew from the field and the final results are unknown.
 In 1964, under Kramer's advice, the I.P.T.P.A.
 (International Professional Tennis Players Association) established a series of 17 tournaments in U.S. and Europe with a points system, and a world No. 1 and world champion was named as a result, Ken Rosewall.
 This system continued in subsequent years, with Rod Laver attaining the No. 1 ranking position for the 1965, 1966, and 1967 pro tournament series.
 The final results of these later tournament series were not published.
 In 1968–69, the two pro tennis tours, the NTL and the WCT, each had a tournament series ranking list which contributed four players from each tour to a combined final tournament at the Madison Square Garden.
 Tony Roche won the 1968 event, and Rod Laver won the 1969 event.
 Beginning in 1970, the ILTF authorized Kramer to arrange a year-end championship in which the pros with the highest tournament series points competed for the title of Grand Prix champion.
 This event was held in various locations and finally remained at Madison Square Garden from 1977 to 1989.
 In 1990, the ATP took over running the event and started awarding ranking points for the 8 qualifiers based on their results in the tournament.
 Currently, the championship is known as the "ATP Finals".